gytis-ivaskevicius/linux-gpu-debug-helper/arch/multihead.md

 ## TwinView

-TwinView is [NVIDIA](NVIDIA "NVIDIA"){.wikilink}\'s extension which makes two monitors attached to a video card appear as a single screen.
+TwinView is [NVIDIA](NVIDIA "wikilink")\'s extension which makes two monitors attached to a video card appear as a single screen.
 TwinView provides Xinerama extensions so that applications are aware there are two monitors connected, and thus it is incompatible with Xinerama.
 However, if you only have two monitors and they are both connected to the same NVIDIA card, there is little difference between TwinView and Xinerama (although in this situation TwinView may offer slightly better performance.)

 If you wish to attach more than two monitors or monitors attached to other video cards, you will need to use Xinerama instead of TwinView.
 Likewise, as of April 2012, both monitors must be in the same orientation - you cannot have one in